fuse-box/fuse-box/website/versioned_docs/version-3.7.0/plugins/styled-components.md

 ## Usage

-After that you can use the `StyledComponentsPlugin` in your configuration.
+Add `StyledComponentsPlugin` into your configuration

 ```js
 Fusebox.init({